DevEddi/DevEddi/README.md

 -----

 - 💼 Soon I will be looking for an internship, to put my knowledge into practice.
-- 🖥️ I'm currently learning Java and Spring Framework
+- 🖥️ I'm currently learning Python and Data Mining
 - 👯 I try to collaborate in the search for ideas to change the world
 - ☕ Curiosity: I love coffee
 - 🎓 I'm majoring in Information Systems